NVlabs/FPSci/docs/userConfigReadme.md

           Color4(0.0, 0.0, 1.0, 0.8),
         ];
         reticleShrinkTime = 1.0;            // Scale the reticle back to 50% over 1s after fire
+        turnScale = Vector2(1.0, 1.0);      // This is the default condition (no turn scale) set to -1 for invert X/Y
     },
 ...
 ```